xtrinch/tauri-todo-sql/README.md

-# Tauri + React + Typescript
+# Tauri + React + Sqlite

-This template should help get you started developing with Tauri, React and Typescript in Vite.
+TODO-like application running React on Tauri using Sqlite as a data source.

 ## Recommended IDE Setup